Important Notice for Medical Appointments

 What to bring to your appointment

-Students are required to bring and present their student identification card and health insurance card at every visit.
+Students are required to bring their student identification card and health insurance card at every visit.